 During our fiscal year 2019 audit, we identified four deficiencies in HUD's internal control over financial reporting, one of which we classified as a material weakness and three of which we considered to be significant deficiencies.
 We have communicated these matters and have reported them in separate audit reports to HUD management.
 These separate audit reports contain details regarding HUD's, FHA's, and Ginnie Mae's internal controls over financial reporting and augment the discussions of instances in which HUD did not comply with applicable laws, regulations, contracts, and grant agreements.

-&lt;sup>7 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control over financial reporting that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+reporting that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.